 The old habit in application development of dealing with its security as just an afterthought is not sustainable.
 Spectacular incidents propagated in the media help to spread the word and put businesses under pressure to improve.
 It already has improved in some high profile business areas (e.g. banking and finance) and in some countries which are more IT Security aware.
-However, this habit still remains for many reasons.
+However, this habit is sticky for many reasons.

 Making changes at the end of a development project is not only too late for security, it gets also more costly the later such changes are introduced, especially when the application is already deployed.
 An application has running costs of roughly 15%-20% of the initial application development project costs just for operation and maintenance per year.
 It would therefore be better to calculate cost/benefit for the whole life-cycle.
-Additional security changes add up and having some serious changes might even require to start a dedicated change project.
+Additional security changes add up cost and some serious IT changes might even require to start a dedicated change project.
 You get the picture.

 The best approach for cyber security is to cover security during the whole application life-cycle end-to-end.
-It begins at the very start of the development project and covers also operations from deployment until and including decommission after a few years.
-This is expressed as TCO (total cost of ownership) and applies regardless of delivered functionalities or development methodologies like waterfall or agile type.
-However, the intent of specifically including some notorious non-functional requirements such as IT Security can be caught with two simple but powerful slogans: “Shift Left” and “DevSecOps”.
+It begins at the very start of the development project, covers all operation cost and should also include decommission efforts.
+This is expressed as TCO (total cost of ownership) and applies regardless of delivered functionalities, or development methodologies.
+The intent of specifically including some notoriously difficult non-functional requirements such as IT Security can be caught with two simple but powerful slogans: “Shift Left” and “DevSecOps”.

 Does everyone now need to become a security professional?

 Better application security requires a paradigm shift, especially in countries or areas, where IT Security is traditionally left to network operations or infrastructure departments.

 Developers are also responsible for the security of their applications and need to do more.
 However, as true as this is it should not lead to a “kicking the can further down the road” situation by passing all the responsibilities to developers.
 It would not be fair without further considerations because robust application security is really difficult to achieve: